FHG-IMW/aeternitas/README.md

 #### deactivation_errors
 _Default: []_

-Specify error clases which, once they occur will instantly deactivate the pollable.
+Specify error clases which, once they occur, will instantly deactivate the pollable.
 This can be useful for example if the error implied that the resource does not exist any more.

 ```ruby